• Skip to primary navigation

 Notes

-The cookies will keep well in an airtight container at room temperature for three days, or in the freezer for up to 2 months.
+Storage: The cookies will keep well in an airtight container at room temperature for three days, or in the freezer for up to 2 months.

-Make ahead: you can freeze the stuffed dough once chilled in an airtight container or bag to have on demand fresh cookies.
+Make ahead: You can freeze the stuffed dough once chilled in an airtight container or bag to have on demand fresh cookies.
 Add 1-2 minutes to the baking time if baking from frozen.

 Tried this recipe?Let us know how it was!